bocajspear1/labproject-older/README.md

+# THIS REPO IS DEPRECATED!
+LOOK AT THE labproject REPO

 LabProject is my work in progress idea to create a virtualized lab enviroment with a web based interface.

 Planned Features: